 Date: 13 Aug 1994

-Fred Franks died from a heart attacked a few minutes after he was robbed by some youths.
+Fred Franks died from a heart attack a few minutes after he was robbed by some youths.

 A 19-year old youth was charged with his manslaughter at the Old Bailey but the case was thrown out after the prosecution failed to prove that the 19-year old youth had used violence or threats of violence.